redhat-cop/casl-galaxy/README.md

-# Ansible Collection - redhat_cop.k8s_galaxy
+# Ansible Collection - casl-galaxy

-Documentation for the collection.
+This is where the CASL (Container Automation Solutions Lab) Ansible Galaxy content lives